What Happens When You Are Magnesium Deficient?

-MIGRAINES At least 50 percent of migraineurs are believed to be magnesium deficient, with 60 percent of chronic migraineurs having genetic changes that prevent them from metabolizing magnesium.
+MIGRAINES At least 50 percent of migraines are believed to be magnesium deficient, with 60 percent of chronic migraines having genetic changes that prevent them from metabolizing magnesium.
 Magnesium has been proven effective at preventing the brain signaling that causes aura, decreased release/prevention of pain-transmitting chemicals in the brain, and relaxing blood vessels in the brain narrowed by serotonin.

 CARDIOVASCULAR ISSUES Magnesium is essential to regulating blood pressure, as it relaxes blood vessels, and deficiency in the mineral has been linked to an increased risk of cardiovascular disease by 50 to 80 percent, according to a study published in the American Journal of Cardiology.